nordic-institute/x-road-catalog/xroad-catalog-lister/README.md

 Values of following configurations are expected to be provided by service's user.
 Otherwise, service may fail to start.
 Configurations are categorized according to their usage into different groups in the following sections.
 > [!NOTE]
 > Some configuration parameters are required depending on the use-case.
+For
-For example, `spring.liquibase.parameters.users.*`
+> example, `spring.liquibase.parameters.users.*`
 > parameters are only required if liquibase context include `users`.

-#### Mandatory Data Source and Liquibase Configurations
+#### Mandatory Configurations for Data Source and Liquibase

 | Data Source and Liquibase Configurations                                                                                                                              | Required | Defaults | Comment                                                                                                                                                                               | Since |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------|